zbauman3/Redis-DLM/README.md

 	driftConstant: 5,
 });
 ```
-Last, you can pass a subset of the settings object to `extend`, this will only be used during this extend.
+Last, you can pass a subset of the settings object to `extend`, these will only be used during this extend.
 If you do not pass `duration`, the lock's original duration will be used.
 If you do not pass `driftFactor` or `driftConstant` the default values from the lock manager will be used.
 ```typescript
 // ...